-- Endress+Hauser offers additional weights to prevent sideways movement that results in - You can screw several weights together.
+- Endress+Hauser offers additional weights to prevent sideways movement that results in measuring errors, or to make it easier to lower the device in a guide tube.
+You can screw several weights together.
 The weights are then attached directly to the Waterpilot.
 For the Waterpilot with an outer diameter of 29 mm (version with coated housing), a maximum of 5 weights may be attached.

 - Material: 1.4435 (AISI 316L)

 - Weight: 300 g

 - Order number: 52006153